sltptr/lessrss/README.md

 ### Motivation

 RSS is great, but there's always opportunities for improvement.
-Having used a feed reader for the better part of a year, I wanted to see if RSS is could be augmented with a simple recommender system that highlights the more interesting content.
+Having used a feed reader for the better part of a year, I wanted to see if RSS could be augmented with a simple recommender system that highlights the more interesting content.

-LSS is that solution, through click-tracking it learns to predict if you would or would not read new entries by their titles.
-Effectively, this means LSS is a simple content-based filter you can wrap around your feeds.
+LSS is that solution, through simple click-tracking it learns to predict if you would read new entries by their titles.
+Effectively, this means LSS is a simple content-based filter that you can wrap around your feeds.

 ### Features